hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - added a ipe_notes file for notes about working with ipe

 - created a figure with example vertex coloring on tetrahedral graph in Ipe

+### 2025_02_16

+- made octahedral and cubical graphs in Ipe
+  - octahedral - vertex coloring
+  - cubical - edge coloring

+- made exercise from Ipe manual on snapping modes

+- generalized the definition of coloring and introduced a family of colorings
+  - this generalized version can be used to derive the concrete colorings from it

+- learned that .stl files can be used to represent 3D objects like polyhedra
+  - stl as stereolithography
+  - they can be rendered in browser (wikipedia does that)